aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/Single.md

 ### About [FontEffects](../../Related%20Systems/FontEffects.md)

-Since the [FontEffects](../../Related%20Systems/FontEffects.md) component was only designed to work on one letter per mesh, they do not work in [single letter rendering](../../Life%20Cycle/letter%20rendering/single%20letter%20rendering.md).
+Since the [FontEffects](../../Related%20Systems/FontEffects.md) component was only designed to work on one letter per mesh, they do not work in [Single Letter Rendering](../../Letter%20Rendering%20Methods/Single%20Letter%20Rendering.md).